Brake repair – Brake Installation – Brake Replacement

 Here at Ron’s Auto & RV, we know the brake system in your vehicle is intricate, complex, and extremely important.
 It is comprised of many parts and operates using a hydraulic system on all four wheels.

-Systems are either a disc system or drum system.
+Brake systems are either a disc system or a drum system.
 Drum systems have been around since automobiles were invented, however disc systems are now more popular and are standard on newer vehicles.
 Often times, vehicles have a drum system on the rear wheels and a disc system on the front wheels.
 You should always have your vehicle’s system inspected during routine maintenance service as replacement depends on a variety of factors.

 If your car needs new brakes, come on into Ron’s Auto & RV!